Rohitkr321/Timer-Record-App/README.md

 │   ├── TimerProgress.js # Progress Indicator
 │-- screens/
 │   ├── HomeScreen.js    # Main Screen with timers
+│   ├── HistoryScreen.js # Displays previously completed timers
+│   ├── AddTimerScreen.js # Screen to create and configure new timers
 │-- assets/              # Static assets
 │-- App.js               # Entry point
 │-- README.md            # Project documentation
 ```

+## Screens
+### HistoryScreen
+The **HistoryScreen** allows users to view previously completed timers.
+It fetches stored timers from `AsyncStorage` and displays them in a list format.
+Users can track their past timer sessions easily.

+### AddTimerScreen
+The **AddTimerScreen** provides an interface for users to create and configure new timers.
+Users can set a duration, customize the timer name, and start tracking time immediately.

 ## Dependencies
 - `react-native` - Core framework